hammal/quadrature-leapfrog-simulations/README.md

 <img src="./figures/opamp/opamp_N_6_OSR=4_GBWP=7.5e+02_DC_gain=5.0e+02_fp_fs_0.31_bode.png" width="512">

 ## Simset
-[Simset][simset] is used as a convenience for orchestating the various parameter sweeps.
+[Simset][simset] is used as a convenience for orchestrating the various parameter sweeps.
-Some usefull commands when using [simset] are:
+Some useful commands when using [simset] are:

-#### Print status, i.e., the number of successfull and unsuccessfull simulations for a given file
+#### Print status, i.e., the number of successful and unsuccessful simulations for a given file
 ```zsh
 python python_script_using_simset.py info
 ```